AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - Icons should have "icon" in the pattern name.

 ### Documenting patterns
-- We will create a template for the markdown files for SG2
 - Variants should have their own MD files that point to the main item
 - All patterns should have the following info in .md: x, y, z
 - base colors have variables printed
+- Newly created or updated patterns include an updated screenshot for visual regression testing.
+- Pattern names should be added to the [Glossary](https://issues.ama-assn.org:8446/confluence/display/DTD/Glossary)
 - [PROBLEM] Pattern needs more useful presentation
 - [PROBLEM] Pattern .md information is outdated